oracle-livelabs/oci/oci-migration-essentials/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* How to migrate data from on-prem local or NAS storage into OCI File Storage
+* How to migrate data from on-prem local or NAS storage into OCI Cloud Storage
 * Learn hands-on how to use Rclone, OCI Object Storage Sync, and other migration tools

 ### Prerequisites